radynsade/svelte-schemas/README.md

 - **schema.validate()** — run validation.
 - **schema.result()** — value in the store of schema may differ from the value we want, therefore use this method to get a ready-to-use value.
-- **schema.rules** — an array of rules that will be checked on validation.
 - **$schema.value** — current value of schema, not the raw data.
 - **$schema.errors** — an array of broken rules names.
 - **$schema.valid** — if result value does not brake any rules.